 Our teachers have been using this period of time to not only support our students in their current home learning but also developing comprehensive plans for the curriculum to ensure that the quality of classroom teaching is of the highest standard to support each child in catching up.
 We recognise that high quality teaching is the biggest lever in supporting students and are working across the trust to be able to support students when they return.
 For further information on our secondary curriculum please click here.

 How will you support my child’s wellbeing after this period of difficulty?

-Our pastoral team are continually monitoring students and our plans for supporting students includes reviewing our tutor time provision, using our character development sessions and our assembly programme to allow students to take the time to reflect on their experiences of the pandemic.
+Student Wellbeing is really important to us here at RGTS.
+Our pastoral team continually monitoring students and our plans for supporting students includes reviewing our tutor time provision, using our character development sessions and our assembly programme to allow students to take the time to reflect on their experiences of the pandemic.
 More bespoke support is available to students who may need it through our use of counsellors and mentors.

 What is the RGTS uniform?